momentohq/api-key-refresh-lambda/README.template.md

 }
 ```

-## Deploying to account
+## Deploying the Lambda function to an AWS account

-To deploy via CLI, follow the instructions here:
+Using the command line to run , deploy the Lambda function, auth token via CLI, follow the instructions here:

 [DEPLOYMENT](./DEPLOYMENT.md)

 ### Manual rotation

-With this lambda deployed you can also manually invoke your lambda to rotate a secret for you.
+With the Lambda function in this repo deployed, you can manually invoke the Lambda function to rotate a secret for you.
 Simply send an event with the following properties:

 ```json
 {